NLinkova/NBudget-full/README.md

 This student project, TAFE Queensland.
 NBudget is a money control system.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Bootstrap, Node.js, Express and MongoDB.

 # Purpose